Links go to search results. Availability varies by region.

 Reviews Worldwide

 Another season, another isekai.
 I've already tried pretty much every isekai available considered above average and next to none of them are finished.
 Despite promising myself that I wouldn't start any new ones, boredom won out and I decided to see if any of the less attractive looking ones at least had a better story.
 For a weekend binge session, It's not bad.
 Getting the tropes out of the way, we have a former PC gamer enthusiast who gets conned into play testing a new hardcore RPG and unwittingly reincarnated into another world as a rare summoner class.
 The main character's second life had many tendermoments that did a great job of showing his emotional maturity and newfound value on family.
 Eventually he stops treating his new life like a game and starts aiming for the top, not as a play tester, but as a fighter genuinely seeking power enough to protect the ones he loves.
 Make no mistake, the artwork is butt ugly.
 I've seen Studio Deen anime that looks better than this.
 Fight scenes are no better, but I was more impressed with how the summoner abilities were utilized.
 The story doesn't feel original either.
 The best praise I can give it would be bargain bin Mushoku Tensei.
 That may raise some eyebrows, but I do see some similar story beats.
 The kid isn't an absolute perv, nor are there any ecchi scenes to speak of.
 Best of all, the summoner ability system actually sounds cool AND is presented in a way that makes sense to the viewer.
 Simple, but effective and not overwhelmingly powerful.
 Good enough that if this were an actual JRPG, I'd love to play it.
 By the end, our hero has a new goal to focus on and season 2 has been announced for July.
 I'll probably read ahead since this went from a 6 to a 7 by the last episode.
 But you REALLY need to be willing to look past the awful artwork and 3D monsters.
 It still falls into garbage tier isekai, but darn it it's at the top of the heap.
-This one's for the Isekai fans than need an order of fries before the heavy hitters return for their 4th season.
+This one's for the Isekai fans that need an order of fries before the heavy hitters return for their 4th season.
 And who doesn't love fries!?

 This anime was one that surprised me.
 I was in for my slop with a semi-original Isekai story, limited amount of expectations (low effort animation, felt pretty cheap).
 However our MC a hardcore gamer in search of a tough games gets isekaid into a game where he gets reborn as a kid and has to go through every harsh difficult - extreme poverty, lowest echelon in a feudal fantasy world.
 The creativity of a good gamer is real with our MC.
 He knows how to make solid build, experiment with his class and gets shit done at a very early age.
 The scaling and the pacingof this anime is top notch.
 You're done with one episode, the next week, the story advance to some new level.
 Nobody wants to see a 3 to 8 yo for more than 4-5 episode.
 By mid season the intelligence and grits make him advance to a new social echelon and makes progress in his class as a Summoner.
 The class system is fed to you - the viewer - as the MC - a gamer - lives his life.
 That's fun because you get some notions/grasp of the skill/class system a nice pace.
 Without getting into any spoilers, The MC protects himself by showing not to much, while showing he's capable.
 He's smart but not in a smarmy way.
 He learns from his mistake.
 Again, it's rare that the classic; Gamer god gets isekai'd doesn't get cocky or suddenly over-the-top OP.
 Which comes back to my early description of a good scaling anime.
 By the end of season 1 he's strong.
 We do understand he's about to become super strong but the story itself does imply how some other characters are insanely strong, in fact way stronger than he is which makes - again - pacing interesting.
 It's a Isekai, of course MC become God Tier.
 But how he gets there is how you get to enjoy good slop!
 Already season 2 announce for July 2026 so that's pretty sick!
 We can only hope the animation quality increases.
 Story: 9/10 Animation: 5/10 Overall solid 7/10 to light 8/10